tehmou/jquery.gl_shaderer/README.md

 jquery.gl_shaderer
 ==================

 jQuery plugin that takes a canvas and turns it into webgl plane with shaders.
+Supports loading of texture images from urls.